ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 [Vignette II](radial/Vignette-II.png),
 [Voss Alteration](radial/Voss-Alteration.png)

-As expected, my ambient tunes like Lush and Sol have smaller fingerprints, because they all change the least in every way.
+As expected, my ambient tunes like Lush and Sol have smaller fingerprints, because they change the least in every way.

 As an exercise for the reader, analyze [Led Zeppelin](https://musicbrainz.org/artist/678d88b2-87b0-403b-b63d-5da7465aecc3) or [Frank Sinatra](https://musicbrainz.org/artist/197450cd-0124-4164-b723-3c22dd16494d) or whoever, with this technique.
 Just input their musicbrainz artist id, instead of mine.
 Might take a bit of tweaking of the code to filter the recordings.
 Also: Might take a while...
 Fun times!